-- Buying them at auction (generating government revenue), or - Receiving them from the NZ Government for free.
+- · Buying them at auction (generating government revenue), or - Receiving them from the NZ Government for free.

 Allocations of NZUs are regulated by the NZ government.
-They are determined under the Climate Change Response Amendment Act 2009.
+They are determined under the Climate Change Response (Emissions Trading Reforms) Amendment Act 2020 and related legislation.
 Allocations change depending on the participants' activities.
-Emissions-intensive, trade exposed (EITE) industries currently receive free allocations at a level of either 60% or 90% of their requirements.
+Emissions-intensive, trade exposed (EITE) industries receive free allocations at a levels set by legislation.
 Supply is set by multiplying the output of each EITE company by the average emissions intensity of the industry.
 This is based on data collected between 2006 and 2009.

 The obligations to report and surrender emissions emission units currently applies to the following sectors: forestry, stationary energy (electricity and heat), transport, industrial processes, synthetic GHGs and waste.
 Biological emissions from agriculture (e.g. methane (CH4), nitrous oxide (N2O) carry reporting obligations only.
 The agriculture sector is not currently required to surrender NZUs in line with their emissions profile.
+However, from 2025 agricultural livestock emissions will be priced at farm level, and fertiliser emissions at processor level (fertiliser manufacturers and importers as opposed to users).